 Virology

-The virus is a submicroscopic structure containing genetic material that can not replicate without the machinery and metabolism of host cells.
-A viral infection is usually associated with morphological and pathological cellular changes that are necessary for efficient viral replication and may end in host cell death.
+A virus is a submicroscopic structure containing genetic material that can not replicate without the machinery and metabolism of host cells.
+Viral infection is usually associated with morphological and pathological changes of infected cells that are necessary for efficient viral replication and may result in host cell death.

 Time-lapse microscopy systems are essential for understanding the key factors influencing the viral replication steps and their effect on host cells.